People's Army of Vietnam: Vietnam War

 Although the PAVN lost militarily to the US forces and ARVN in the south, the political impact of the war in the United States was strong.
 Public demonstrations increased in ferocity and quantity after the Tet Offensive.
 During 1970, the 5th, 7th and 9th Divisions fought in Cambodia against U.S., ARVN, and Cambodian Khmer National Armed Forces.
 The PAVN gained new allies: the Khmer Rouge and guerrilla fighters supporting deposed Prime Minister Sihanouk.
 In 1975 the PAVN were successful in aiding the Khmer Rouge in toppling Lon Nol's U.S.-backed regime, despite heavy US bombing.

-After the withdrawal of most U.S. combat forces from Indochina because of the Vietnamization strategy, the PAVN launched the ill-fated Easter Offensive in 1972.
+After the withdrawal of most U.S. combat forces from Indochina because of the Vietnamisation strategy, the PAVN launched the ill-fated Easter Offensive in 1972.
 Although successful at the beginning, the South Vietnamese repulsed the main assaults with U.S. air support.
 Still North Vietnam retained some South Vietnamese territory.

 Nearly two years after the full U.S. withdrawal from Indochina in accordance with the terms of the 1973 Paris Peace Accords, the PAVN launched a Spring offensive aimed at overthrowing the South Vietnamese government and uniting Vietnam under communist rule.
 Without direct support of the U.S., and suffering from stresses caused by dwindling aid, the ARVN was ill-prepared to confront the highly motivated PAVN, and despite the on paper superiority of the ARVN, the PAVN quickly secured victory within two months and captured Saigon on 30 April 1975, ending the 20 year Vietnam war.

 After national reunification, the LASV was officially merged into PAVN on 2 July 1976.